 So, if the hair has miniaturized but it maintains contact with the arrector pili muscle, the hair loss will be reversible.
 And this is exactly what’s believed to reverse the miniaturization process in alopecia areata.

-Therefore, essentially, hair miniaturization occurs due to a combination of factors, which include: hormones, genetics, ageing, and health problems.
+Therefore, essentially, hair miniaturization can occur due to a combination of factors, such as hormones, genetics, ageing, and health problems.
 It can also be exacerbated by external factors, such as taking steroids.

 What Are The Signs and Symptoms of Hair Miniaturization?